 All minors (infants and children) are required to have a valid passport issued by a sovereign nation to travel internationally.
 The accompanying adult may also be required to show further documentation when traveling with an infant, including:

-An expectant mother with a complication free pregnancy will be accepted for travel up to the 32nd week of her pregnancy without a medical certificate.
+An expectant mother with a complication free pregnancy will be accepted for travel up to the 32 weeks of her pregnancy without a medical certificate.

-• dated within 72 hours of the scheduled departure time; • which must state the physician has examined the patient and found her physically fit to travel by air; and • which must state the estimated date of birth.
+An expectant mother who is in or beyond the 32 week of her pregnancy must present a medical certificate, dated within 72 hours of the scheduled time of departure.
+The medical certificate must state the physician has examined the patient and found her to be physically fit for air travel.
+The certificate must also include the estimated date of birth.

 In the interests of safety, we ask our passengers to keep their seat belts fastened at all times when seated.
-We recommend that expectant moms keep the seat belt fastened under their belly and low on the hips.
+We recommend that expectant mothers keep the seat belt fastened under their belly and low on the hips.
 Seat belt extenders are available upon request.

 Mothers who have given birth within seven days of flying are asked to check with their medical professional prior traveling.